LonelyCpp/react-native-youtube-iframe/doc/readme.md

 Changes user string to make autoplay work on the iframe player for some android devices.

 userAgent string - `Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/77.0.3865.90 Safari/537.36';`

+## allowWebViewZoom

+Controls whether the embedded webview allows user to zoom in.
+Defaults to `false`

 # Ref functions